Moozhiyar Dam

-Moozhiyar Dam is a small dam located close to Kaki Reservoir in Ranni Forest, Seethathodu Grama Panchayath, Pathanamthitta District, Kerala.
+Moozhiyar Dam is a gravity dam located close to Kakki reservoir in Seethathodu panchayath of Pathanamthitta district in Kerala, India.
 The Kakkad Hydroelectric Project is powered by water from the dam.
 The water level is set at 192.5 meters.
 KSEB is responsible for the maintenance of the dam and other ancillary works.
 The Kakkad Hydroelectric Project generates 50 MW of electricity using 2 turbines of 25 MW each year.
 The annual output is 262 MU.
 The machine was commissioned on 16 September 1999.
 Kakkad Hydro electric Project is the second stage development of Pamba river basin.
 The installed capacity is 50 MW (2 x 25MW).
 This scheme utilises the tail race water from Sabarigiri power station and flow received from Moozhiyar and Velluthode rivers.
 Two dams feed water to the powerhouse.
 The Moozhiyar Dam creates the main reservoir of this project.
 Taluks through which release flow are Ranni, Konni, Kozhencherry, Thiruvalla, Chengannur, Kuttanadu, Mavelikara and Karthikappally.